 Fix 3.
 Charge Your iPad Again

-In general, that iPad shows battery with red line is because the battery is wearing out.
-In the face of this case, just use Apple original charger and USB cable to connect your iPad with power supply to charge it.
-Do remember make use of original charger and plug into a wall outlet rather than the computer port to charge the iPad.
+In general, iPad keeps showing battery with red line because the battery is worn out.
+In the face of this case, just use Apple's original charger and USB cable to connect your iPad with a power supply to recharge it.
+Do remember to make use of the original charger and plug it into a wall outlet rather than the computer port to charge the iPad.
 Otherwise, you probably see the red line on the battery flicker 3 times and then the iPad is turned off when start charging.
-After charging it at least 1 hour, try rebooting the iPad.
+After charging it for at least 1 hour, try rebooting the iPad.
 In case of a failure of restarting, take the following methods to figure out the issue.

 Charging the iPad gives no result?
-So then, chances are that app bugs or software glitches contribute to the event that iPad shows battery with red line.
-Yet the simplest way to deal with this case is to force restart the iPad.
-Doing so will force all running app to quit as well as flush out glitches on the iPad.
+So then, it's possible that app bugs or software glitches contribute to the event that iPad only shows battery with red line.
+Yet the simplest way is to force restart the iPad.
+This can force all running apps to quit as well as flush out glitches on the iPad.
 If all goes well, such a trivial trick can help you out.

 iPad with the Home button: Hold down the "Home" and "Power" buttons at the same time until the Apple logo appears on the screen.